fanatid/notes/2019-08-20-k8s-coredns-tune-for-external-domains/README.md

 and change `Corefile`:

   - Add `autopath @kubernetes`. `autopath` will follow the chain of search path elements and return the first reply that is not NXDOMAIN.
   - Change `pods` in `kubernetes` to `verified` instead `insecure`.
-In this case CoreDNS will check will track all existed pods. `insecure` used by default for backward compatibility with [kube-dns](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#kube-dns).
+In this case CoreDNS will track all existed pods. `insecure` used by default for backward compatibility with [kube-dns](https://kubernetes.io/docs/tasks/administer-cluster/dns-custom-nameservers/#kube-dns).

 Because `Corefile` add plugin [reload](https://coredns.io/plugins/reload/) `CoreDNS` in pods will reload config itself (by default interval 30s with jitter 15s).

-After reloading (you can track with command like: `kubectl logs -n kube-system -f coredns-5c98db65d4-fv2jt`):
+After reloading (you can track this with command like: `kubectl logs -n kube-system -f coredns-5c98db65d4-fv2jt`):

 ```bash
 dnstools# dig google.com +search A